Trauma Therapy in Michigan

 Research has proven psychotherapy to be the most effective form of treatment for trauma.
 Most commonly, cognitive behavioral therapy (CBT) is used in treating trauma.

-If you or someone you know matches the trauma symptoms listed above, I invite you to contact me for a consultation.
+If you or someone you know in Michigan suffers from the trauma symptoms listed above, I invite you to contact me for a consultation.